NVIDIA Nvenc Obs Guide

 Recommended Settings

+These are our recommended settings for OBS Studio 29.1 and up.
 To access the settings, click on the Settings button on the bottom right.

 Video Tab Settings

 • Base (Canvas) Resolution: Set the resolution you normally play at.
-That is, your desktop resolution (if you play in borderless mode), or the game resolution you normally enter (if you play in full screen).
+That is, your desktop resolution (if you play in borderless mode), or the game resolution you normally use (if you play in full screen).

 • Output (Scaled) Resolution: Enter the resolution appropriate for your Upload Speed and Bitrate, as we discussed in the previous section.